 And I hear you, sometimes that’s not possible.
 Start small.
 Start by reading a book instead of your smart phone so you get drowsy earlier.
 Try trading off the extra 15 minutes sleep in with your partner.
 Send your kids for a sleepover once a week (fortnight? month?).
 Try putting your clothes out at night and setting your alarm 10 minutes later.
 Carve out the time, your body needs the recharge to fuel your mind and spirit.
 Plus, tired people crave carbs and sugar, cravings like that always make you feel worse in the end.

 4. Be nice to people.

 Be that person for someone else and you get that warm fuzzy feeling inside.
-Just try and feel bad when you chat politely with the cashier, or pay for someone else’s coffee as a surprise.
+Just try to feel bad when you chat politely with the cashier or pay for someone else’s coffee as a surprise.
 I challenge you to find a way to feel like crap when, for no reason at all, you are kind to the world.

 5. Express yourself.

 Sometimes your happiness can be tied to a certain situation.
 There might be something going on, and all you can do is feel bad about it.
 It sucks the happy right out of you.
 These times are tricky and sometimes all it takes is to express that blah feeling.
 Expressing yourself means not withholding your feelings, telling people the impacts of their actions or expressing your concerns.
 You can do that, and when you do, you clear up space to feel better.
 To ultimately, feel happy!

 Expressing yourself could mean having a conversation you’ve been putting off for a while.
 Maybe you need to resolve a situation that leaves you with an icky feeling every time you think about it.
 Or it could be about asking a trusted adviser their opinion on how to deal with something.
 Whatever you do, you’ll find that communicating and expressing yourself is a great way to restore the happy in your life.

 Well, that’s my top five team.
 What do you think about THAT!?